-3-4(K)(4)(b) Building Design

-All multi-family, mixed-use, and non-residential development shall comply with the standards in Subsection 14-16-5-11(E) (Mixed-use and Non-residential Zone Districts), with the following exceptions.

-- 1. Notwithstanding the exclusion of the NR-LM and NR-GM zone districts in Subsection 14-16-5-11(E) (Mixed-use and Non-residential Zone Districts), development in these zone districts shall meet the standards in that Subsection. - 2.
-Primary building façades that face a public street shall wrap around the building at a distance of 1/3 the depth of the building or 20 feet, whichever is greater. - 3.
-Building materials and colors shall have a light reflective value (LRV) ranging from 20 percent to 50 percent. - 4.
-Reflective or mirrored glass is prohibited.

-3-4(K)(4)(c) On-premises Signs
+3-4(K)(3)(c) Building Height Bonuses38

+Building height bonuses do not apply pursuant to Subsection 14-16-3-1(C).

+38 Housing Forward (O-22-54) - LUPZ REVIEW.
+Amendment A8, passed 4/12/2023.
+Revised editorially to create 1 subsection in 14-16-3-1(C) that all Overlay zones refer to.
-Sign standards for the MX-M zone district in Subsection 14-16-5-12(F) (On-premises Signs) apply in the Mixed-use and Non-residential zone districts of CPO-10 unless specified otherwise in this Subsection 14-16-3-4(K)(4)(c).

-- 1. Projecting Signs - a.
-Maximum size: 2 feet in height and 4 feet in width. - b.
-A projecting sign on a multi-story building shall be located no higher than the top of the ground floor. - 2.
-Freestanding Signs - a.
-Pole signs are prohibited. - b.
-Monument signs shall be a maximum size of 50 square feet with a maximum height of 13 feet, including a base with a height of at least 2 and no more than 3 feet. - c.
-1 additional monument sign is allowed on a premises of 5 acres or more. - 3.
-Alameda Boulevard Sub-area Additional standards in this Subsection 14-16-3-4(K)(4)(c)3 apply in the following mapped area along Alameda Boulevard.
+3-4(K)(4) Other Development Standards 3-4(K)(4)(a) Outdoor Lighting 1.
+The height of light poles within 330 feet in any direction of Balloon Fiesta Park as delineated on its approved Master Plan shall not exceed 20 feet.
+2. Pedestrian-scale lighting for sidewalks and trails on properties abutting Balloon Fiesta Park shall be limited to bollard lighting only.
+3-4(K)(4)(b) All con Iding Design multi-family, mixed-use, and non-residential development shall nply with the standards in Subsection 14-16-5-11(E) (Mixed-use I Non-residential Zone Districts), with the following exceptions.
+1. Notwithstanding the exclusion of the NR-LM and NR-GM zone districts in Subsection 14-16-5-11(E) (Mixed-use and Non-residential Zone Districts), development in these zone districts shall meet the standards in that Subsection.
+2. Primary building façades that face a public street shall wrap around the building at a distance of 1/3 the depth of the building or 20 feet, whichever is greater.
+3. Building materials and colors shall have a light reflective value (LRV) ranging from 20 percent to 50 percent.
+4. Reflective or mirrored glass is prohibited.
+3-4(K)(4)(c) Sigi 12(resi -premises Signs n standards for the MX-M zone district in Subsection 14-16-5- F) (On-premises Signs) apply in the Mixed-use and Non- idential zone districts of CPO-10 unless specified otherwise in S Subsection 14-16-3-4(K)(4)(c).
+1. Projecting Signs a.
+Maximum size: 2 feet in height and 4 feet in width. b.
+A projecting sign on a multi-story building shall be located no higher than the top of the ground floor.
+2. Freestanding Signs b a.
+Pole signs are prohibited.
+Monument signs shall be a maximum size of 50 square feet with a maximum height of 13 feet, including a base with a height of at least 2 and no more than 3 feet. c.
+1 additional monument sign is allowed on a premises of 5 acres or more.
+3. Alameda Boulevard Sub-area Additional standards in this Subsection 14-16-3-4(K)(4)(c)3 apply in the following mapped area along Alameda Boulevard.